 Being careful about the things you put in your body is one way to lower stress levels and avoid anxiety.
 Other is having a good plan for the move.
 Give yourself time to plan and organize everything.
 Doing things in a short deadline can increase anxiety symptoms.
 Try to make a checklist with daily tasks and with tasks for relocating, including the making of photo inventory once you donate unwanted items.
 Don’t forget your free time on that list.
 Remember, if you keep yourself healthy and well-rested, anxiety symptoms won’t affect you that much.

 Fear of the Unknown Increases Anxiety

 Don’t think you are the first person to suffer from relocation anxieties.
 The fear of relocating to a new home stems from the unknown.
 You have no clue how your life is going to look like, you don’t know how to reduce costs when moving, etc. There are many unexplored things.

 The next chapter of your life will be filled with challenges and problems.
 Just thinking about them causes you to worry and question your own decisions about relocating over and over again.
 Have in mind that this is the main reason you feel anxious and scared of change.

-If you are going to overcome anxiety, you should stay positive and focus on the reasons you decided to relocate.
+If you are going to overcome anxiety, you should stay positive and focus on the reasons why you should move.
 Concentrate on the opportunities the new home is offering you and the good things waiting for you.

 Your house is your sanctuary, and you probably have strong feelings about it.
 That’s why leaving a place you call home can seem scary at first, especially if you’re moving into a smaller home.